 In the early 1990s the Section changed its name to Bushwalkers Search and Rescue.
 Further information on the history of the Section (and the Federation generally) is contained in “The Scroggin Eaters” by Graeme Wheeler.
+The Section produced a Manual first published in 1993 .
+The second edition came ten years later and in 2017 the Manual was put on-line for members.

 Bush Search and Rescue Victoria is probably the largest organised pool of bushcraft and mountain skills in Victoria.
-These skills, together with an appropriate organisational structure and regular search practices, form the basis for an emergency group which has quietly served the Victorian public for many decades.
+These skills, together with an appropriate organisational structure and regular search training, form the basis for an emergency group which has quietly served the Victorian public for many decades.

 The organisation is totally voluntary and involves around 300 people.